Jjustmee23/Jjustmee23/README.md

 ## About Me
 **Web Developer, IoT & DevOps Enthusiast, and IT Specialist**
-Enjoy working on automation, CI/CD, hosting, cybersecurity, and smart city solutions.
+Enjoy working on automation, CI/CD, hosting, cybersecurity, and smart home / city solutions.

 ---